komapper/komapper.github.io/content/en/docs/Quickstart/_index.md

 rootProject.name = "komapper-quickstart"
 ```
-The `pluginManagement` section is required to use ksp's Gradle plugin.
+The `pluginManagement` section is required to use KSP.

-Include the following code in your build.gradle.kts:
+Next, include the following code in your build.gradle.kts:

 ```kotlin
 import org.jetbrains.kotlin.gradle.tasks.KotlinCompile